 Feast Portland 2018

 Feast now returns every September, bringing marquee events, special dinner series, hands-on classes, boozy discussions and more.
 This year’s festival runs from Sept.
 13–16, bringing back much beloved-events.
 These include “Brunch Village,” which transforms Pioneer Courthouse Square into an open-air food hall, with Portland’s culinary greats serving up tasty bites and drinks to huge crowds.
 “Smoked!” also makes a return to The Fields Park in the Pearl District, offering a meat- and smoke-fueled evening with beer, cocktails and wine.

 The “Grand Tasting” is one of the festival’s most prominent events, where up-and-coming chefs and makers predict and sample what’s ahead in the food and drink scene.
-This year’s iteration features culinary creations by local makers like AnniePies and Ground Up PDX, lauded Portland chefs like Johanna Ware from Smallwares and Patrick McKee from SouthFork, and more than 80 other vendfors.
+This year’s iteration features culinary creations by local makers like AnniePies and Ground Up PDX, lauded Portland chefs like Johanna Ware from Smallwares and Patrick McKee from SouthFork, and more than 80 other vendors.

 Don’t worry about trying to taste everything over one long weekend, though; Portland’s food scene dazzles in any season.
 The fertile Willamette Valley fills the pantries of acclaimed chefs and stocks booths and shelves at some of the country’s most impressive farmers’ markets and gourmet specialty shops.
 Close proximity to the Pacific means just-caught salmon, tuna and Dungeness crab.
 Organic farms deliver grass-fed beef and hazelnut-finished hogs.
 Deep, rain-washed forests harbor fresh chanterelle and morel mushrooms.